Qovery/qovery-client-go/docs/ApplicationEditRequest.md

 `func (o *ApplicationEditRequest) UnsetDockerfilePath()`

 UnsetDockerfilePath ensures that no value is present for DockerfilePath, not even an explicit nil
-### GetBuildpackLanguage

-`func (o *ApplicationEditRequest) GetBuildpackLanguage() BuildPackLanguageEnum`

-GetBuildpackLanguage returns the BuildpackLanguage field if non-nil, zero value otherwise.

-### GetBuildpackLanguageOk

-`func (o *ApplicationEditRequest) GetBuildpackLanguageOk() (*BuildPackLanguageEnum, bool)`

-GetBuildpackLanguageOk returns a tuple with the BuildpackLanguage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBuildpackLanguage

-`func (o *ApplicationEditRequest) SetBuildpackLanguage(v BuildPackLanguageEnum)`

-SetBuildpackLanguage sets BuildpackLanguage field to given value.

-### HasBuildpackLanguage

-`func (o *ApplicationEditRequest) HasBuildpackLanguage() bool`

-HasBuildpackLanguage returns a boolean if a field has been set.

-### SetBuildpackLanguageNil

-`func (o *ApplicationEditRequest) SetBuildpackLanguageNil(b bool)`

- SetBuildpackLanguageNil sets the value for BuildpackLanguage to be an explicit nil

-### UnsetBuildpackLanguage
-`func (o *ApplicationEditRequest) UnsetBuildpackLanguage()`

-UnsetBuildpackLanguage ensures that no value is present for BuildpackLanguage, not even an explicit nil
 ### GetCpu

 `func (o *ApplicationEditRequest) GetCpu() int32`